Make-School-Courses/FEW-1.2-JavaScript-Foundations/old/class-02/README.md

 Alternate

-## How does Break use loops and arrays?
+## How does Break Out use loops and arrays?

 Loops are a tool to repeat a task a number of times.
 Use them to automate repetitive code.